tenox7/autosnap/README.md

 # ZRS - ZFS Rolling Snapshot
-This tool emulates rolling snapshots of NetApp on ZFS.
+This tool emulates NetApp's rolling snapshots on ZFS.
 I wish FreeBSD/ZFS has such functionality built-in and even turned on by default.
 Yes, I'm aware there are other scripts like this but I didn't like their bloat.